litmuschaos/github-chaos-actions/experiments/pod-cpu-hog/README.md

 # Pod CPU hog Hog Experiment

 This experiment causes CPU resource consumption on specified application containers by starting one or more md5sum calculation process on the special file /dev/zero.
 It Can test the application's resilience to potential slowness/unavailability of some replicas due to high CPU load.
-Visit <a href="https://docs.litmuschaos.io/docs/pod-cpu-hog/">pod cpu hog docs</a> for more info.
-To know more and get started with `chaos-actions` visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.
+Check <a href="https://docs.litmuschaos.io/docs/pod-cpu-hog/">pod cpu hog docs</a> for more info.
+To know more and get started with chaos-actions visit <a href="https://github.com/mayadata-io/github-chaos-actions/blob/master/README.md">github-chaos-actions</a>.

+#### Sample workflow

 A Sample workflow to run pod-cpu-hog experiment: